The modal theory of the category of sets: The modal theory of the category of sets and surjective functions

 Since $\sigma$ and the substitution instance were arbitrary, we conclude that

 Combining the lower and upper bounds yields

 as desired. \end{proof}

-The propositional modal theory $\theoryf{Partition}_n$ is the smallest normal propositional modal theory valid in frames that are partition lattices of $n$.
-This theory has finite height by definition, and therefore has the finite model property by \cite{Kudinov-Shapirovsky2016:Finite-model-property-of-modal-logics-of-finite-depth}.
+The propositional modal theory $\theoryf{Partition}_n$ is the smallest normal propositional modal theory valid in the partition lattice of an $n$-element set, ordered by refinement.
+Since this lattice is finite for fixed $n$, no separate finite-model-property argument is needed here.

 \begin{theorem} The propositional modal validities of a world of size $n$ in the category $\Sets[$\onto$]$ of sets and surjective functions with respect to formulaic substitution instances, with parameters, constitute precisely the propositional modal theory $\theoryf{Partition}_n$.
 More precisely, for every $W_0$ in $\Sets[$\onto$]$ such that $|W_0| = n$, and for every first-order language $\mathscr{L}$, modal or not, such that $\Lofeq \subseteq \mathscr{L} \subseteq \LDiamondofeq$, we have